Cyrene (mythology): Other versions

 In Callimachus and Acesander's account, when Eurypylus was still ruling Libya, a monstrous lion had terrorized the citizens greatly, so Apollo brought Cyrene to get rid of the lion.
 After she killed the lion on the Myrtoussa (the Hill of Myrtles), Apollo stood on the same hill and showed to her the land of Libya, which she had now become the queen of.

 Other version says that Cyrene had already wrestled with a lion and killed that same lion and she was tending her sheep along the marsh-meadow of the river Pineios when Apollo carried her away.

 Aristaeus

 Aristaeus pursued Eurydice, the wife of Orpheus, but she rejected his unwanted advances.
-Tragically, she died when she was bitten by a snake that she had trod upon during her escape.
+She died when she was bitten by a snake that she had trod upon during her escape.
 As a consequence of her death, all of his bees died.
 Desolate, he went to his mother and bemoaned his situation.
 Cyrene consoled her son and instructed him to seek the advice of the wise Proteus, a prophetic sea god.
 Aristaeus followed his mother's instructions and Proteus told him how to appease Eurydice's soul and recover his bees.